-When I look back at the year, (and hey, this whole thing is not over by any means), there were several things that supported me deeply and some really started to turn the big ship of torment around.
+When I look back at the year, there were several things that supported me deeply and some really started to turn the big ship of torment around.
 Yes, all inner work.
 (See #journeymethod)

 So if you are going through something big, it is my hope that somehow you can take some courage from these words...

 The first was seeing the greater picture - that this 'huge' thing I went through was actually part of a greater, vaster consciousness of suffering, a pattern through my lineage, actually through the whole of humanity, that needed my attention.
 This helped me see it beyond the personal to the universal.

 The second was calling myself to a higher love.
 Yes I would fall, and then, when I could, the only real sustainable solution was to turn my mind around to Love - to seeing others in love, rather than through the suffering I was going through.
 Love moves you from victim to Victor.
 It's the only way.
 Anything not motivated by love needs to be examined, carefully.
 And we can fool ourselves, especially in the 'new age', that we are acting, speaking from love, speaking from our 'truth', when really it can be our own shadow of need, pathology or unmet emotions speaking.
 Some things are just best left unsaid... until you are 'in' love.
 Then your words will be healing, not hurting.

 The third was staying grounded.
 Body.
 Body.
 Body.
 Back home.
 Back home.
 Back home.
 Always back home - mind going crazy?
 Back home.
 Emotions over indulging?
 Back home.
 There's a leveling that the body does for us when we live in it fully.
 Instead of living vicariously through our reactive thoughts and emotions.
 I found presence work and meditation helpful for this.
 And moving my body.